Variation of carrier density in semimetals via short-range correlation: A case study with nickelate NdNiO$_2$: CONCLUSION

 In summary, we identify a generic low-energy mechanism for the puzzling tunability of carrier density in correlated semimetals.
-Using recently discovered Ni-based unconventional superconductors as an example, we demonstrate that scattering against short-range (non-collinear spin) correlation can lead to a suppression of carrier density in correlated semimetals \textit{regardless} whether a long-range order occurs.
-This can be understood microscopically as a consequence of suppressed average kinetic energy with semi-metals' unique flexibility of compensating electron- and hole-carrier density.
-This mechanism suggests an enhanced tendency toward bifurcating physical properties at low energy scale relevant to slight modulation of external parameters such as temperature or external field.
-Our proposal not only provides a natural and intuitive explanation for the observed exotic tunability of carrier density in many correlated semimetals, but also suggests routes to functionalize correlated semimetals for richer physical properties and wider scope of application in electronic devices.
+To incorporate the \textit{interatomic} correlations and their physical impacts that poses a serious technical challenge to the state-of-the-art methods, we develop a DFT-based computational simulation scheme for the one-body propagator under \textit{noncollinear} magnetic correlation \textit{without} long-range order.
+Using recently discovered Ni-based unconventional superconductors as an example, we demonstrate significant impacts on the resulting quasiparticle dispersion and lifetime.
+Moreover, in contrast to the well-known modulation of correlation via carrier density, in semimetals short-range correlation can \textit{reversely} affect carrier density.
+Such mutual influence suggests an enhanced tendency toward bifurcating physical properties of low-energy scale relevant to slight tuning of external parameters such as temperature, pressure, or external field.
+This unique feature of correlated semimetals not only provides a natural explanation for the observed exotic tunability of carrier density in many materials, but also suggests routes to functionalize correlated semimetals with richer physical properties and wider scope of application in electronic devices.

-This work is supported by National Natural Science Foundation of China (NSFC) No.11674220 and No.11745006 and Ministry of Science and Technology No.2016YFA0300500 and No.2016YFA0300501.
-A portion of this work was conducted at the Center for Nanophase Materials Sciences, which is a DOE Office of Science User Facility.